Lena Headey: Beginnings (1992–2004)

 At age 17, Headey performed in a one-off show and afterwards a casting agent took her photo and asked her to audition.
-She eventually obtained a supporting role in the drama Waterland (1992), in which she had the opportunity to work with more experienced actors.
+Casting director Susie Figgis then cast her in a supporting role in the drama Waterland (1992), in which she had the opportunity to work with more experienced actors.
 This was followed by a major role in The Clothes in the Wardrobe (1993), again with several acclaimed actors, including Julie Walters, Jeanne Moreau, and Joan Plowright.
-She also had a small role in the critically acclaimed 1993 drama film The Remains of the Day, which received eight Academy Awards nominations.
-She appeared in series three of BBC One drama Spender, starring Jimmy Nail, as a teenage tearaway and hit ITV show Soldier Soldier with Robson Green and Jerome Flynn.
+She also had a small role in the 1993 drama film The Remains of the Day, which was critically acclaimed and received eight Academy Awards nominations.
+She appeared in series three of BBC One drama Spender, starring Jimmy Nail, as a teenage tearaway; and hit ITV show Soldier Soldier with Robson Green and Jerome Flynn.
 Her career continued to grow in England through the decade, and she got larger parts in bigger motion pictures.
 In 1996, she was featured as Collette in Kay Mellor's Band of Gold TV series, before starring in Kavanagh QC (1997) as Natasha Jackson.

 Headey played Kitty Brydon, the childhood friend and romantic interest of Mowgli, in Disney's The Jungle Book (1994).
 James Berardinelli praised the cast's "solid performances" as part of a positive critical reception, and the film found moderate commercial success in theaters.
 She appeared opposite Vanessa Redgrave in the 1997 romantic drama Mrs Dalloway, portraying the closest friend of a housewife, who is now wife of a self-made millionnaire and mother of five.
+In 1998, she reunited with her Jungle Book co star Sam Neill in the miniseries Merlin as King Arthur’s wife Queen Guinevere.
 She was then cast in the drama Onegin (1999), a film based on the 19th-century Russian novel Eugene Onegin by Alexander Pushkin, in which she portrayed the fiancée of an aspiring poet and appeared with Ralph Fiennes and Liv Tyler.
 The film was critically and financially unsuccessful.